nimafanniasl/BurpSuiteCaCert/README.md

 This Magisk module installs Burp Suite's CA Certificate on your Android phone.

 # Installation:

+You can watch the video tutorial here: https://youtu.be/rGhdMqEPdwY

 - Get the zip file from [Here](https://github.com/nimafanniasl/BurpSuiteCaCert/releases/latest).
 - Open Magisk/KernelSU & Install the module
 - Reboot and Enjoy :D